User-defined Stategy Control Panels

 can then also be used with the free Zorro version.

-- Even without a panel, a click on the [Result] button can trigger the click function.
+- Even without a panel, the [Result] button or the

 - Text on the panel caption bar can be displayed with the print(TO_PANEL,...) function.